Sj-Amani/LaneLines_AdvancedDetector/README.md

 The `challenge_video.mp4` video is an extra challenge which I tested on my pipeline under somewhat trickier conditions.
 My proposed pipline works on it, too.

+In this project, I used and improved the parts of this GitHub repo: https://github.com/georgesung/advanced_lane_detection.

 ## Dependencies

 * Python 3.5